 One of the most significant developments in recent years is the role of activated carbon in turning waste into valuable resources.
 Rather than relying solely on fossil-based raw materials, activated carbon can be produced from a wide range of waste-derived feedstocks.

 Agricultural by-products such as coconut shells, corn residues, and fruit stones are already widely used as precursors.
-More recently, research and pilot projects have demonstrated that food waste, plastic waste, and even industrial by-products can be converted into effective adsorbent materials.
+More recently, research and pilot projects have demonstrated that food waste, plastic waste, and certain industrial by-products can be converted into effective adsorbent materials.

 Closing the Loop Through Reactivation